Thunder-Compute/thunder-compute-documentation/guides/using-thunder-compute-with-docker.md

 tnr connect 0
 ```

+If you are running linux, you can directly run the following steps on your local machine, with significantly reduced performance.

 ## Step 2: install TNR inside the container

 Modify your dockerfile to include the following lines: